etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/upgrade/resolving-dependencies-on-github.md

 echo "Modules deletion has been completed."

 ```

 !!! warning
-        Make sure the modules have no customizations, otherwise local changes will be deleted..
+        Make sure the modules have no customizations, otherwise local changes will be deleted.

 Copy this code and create a file `deleteNexusDependencies.sh` in the Etendo root project, run `chmod +x deleteNexusDependencies.sh` to give execution permissions and then run `./deleteNexusDependencies.sh` to delete the dependencies.